blakeanneberg/CCNA/CCNA_textbook.md

 |--------|-----------|-----------|
 |  Prioity Multiple of 4096 | System ID Extnsion (typically holds VLAN ID) |   System ID (MAC address) |

-- `spanning-tree vlan *vlan-id* prioity *x*` reqires a decimal number betwenen 0 and 65,535, but modern use of the field reserves te final 12 bits for VLAN ID to only be multipls of 4096.
+- `spanning-tree vlan *vlan-id* prioity *x*` reqires a decimal number betwenen 0 and 65,535, but modern use of the field reserves te final 12 bits for VLAN ID to only be multiples of 4096.

 ## Identifying Switch priority and root switch
-- example of a 16 bit priority 1000 0000 0000 1001 as VLAN ID is 0000 0000 1001 and Configured priority is a 10 bit binary equilvent at 1000 0000 0000 0000
+- example of a 16 bit priority 1000 0000 0000 1001 as VLAN ID is 0000 0000 1001 and Configured priority is a 10 bit binary equivalent at 1000 0000 0000 0000

-stopped on 263
+- `Te` is Ten-GigabitEthernet
+- seeing a result of `protocol rstop` coccures when using PVST+ per `spanning-tree mode rapid-pvst` global command

+## Switch Priority using root primary and secondary
+- configure switches to be most likely root switches: `spanning-tree vlan *x* root primary` as primary and `spanning-tree vlan *x* root secondary`  and secondary and is stored priority setting in the `spanning-tree vlan *x* priority *value*` command

+## RSTP (one tree) and RPVST+ (one tree per vlan)
+-RSTP behaves as if VLAN do not exist, while Ciscos RPVST+ integrates VLAN info into the entire processs
+- RSTP creates one tree, common spanning tree CST, while RPVST+ creates one tree for each and every VLAN
+- RSTP sends one set of RSTP messages (BPDU's) in the network, RPVST+ sends one set of messages per VLAN
+- RSTP sends messages to multicast add 0180.0CC.CCD per IEEE standards, and RPVST+ uses multicast add 0100.0CCC.CCCD add chosen by cisco
+- On VLAN trunks, RSTP sends all BPDUs in the native VLAN without a VLAN header/tag.
+RPVST+ sends BPDUs for each VLAN respectivly
+- RSTP sets the BID's VLAN field (extended system ID) value to 00000.0000.0000 meaning to 'no vlan' while RPVST+ uses VLAN ID

+## Identifying Port cost, role and state
+- use `show spanning-tree vlan 9` to show all facts

+## Other Optional STP features

+### PortFast and BPDU guard
+- PortFast is useful but also risky. `spanning-tree portfast`
+- Use PortFast with BPDU guard to prevent loops by disabling the port if any BPDUs arrive in the port
+- `spanning-tree bpduguard enable` interface subcomand applies BPDU guard logic to the port regardless of whether PortFast is used,
+- BPDU guard triggered when any BPDU arries in a port that has BPDU Guard enabled.
+IOS places interface into error disabled interface state and STP removes the interface from the STP instance.
+It recovers by being configured with a `shutdown` command and thena `no shutdown command`.

+STOPPED on page 271